 How Does Courtcall Work?

 Per the DIR, the CourtCall staff coordinates and facilitates the telephonic appearances.
-The calling party may speak to the Judge in the presence of the other parties, or they may speak privately and directly to other parties outside of the Judge’s hearing.
+The calling party may speak to the Judge in the presence of the other parties.
+They can also speak privately and directly to other parties outside of the Judge’s hearing.
 Fax machines at the district offices coordinate the circulation of documents among the parties.

 Is there a Fee for Using CourtCall?